IRLotsEvil/Include/README.md

 # Include

-Include is a script that allows the importing of ES6 Classes into Node.js, I made this module for convenience and make it easier to break up classes
+Include is a script that allows the importing of ES6 Classes into Node.js, I made this module for convenience and make it easier to break up code and, in the future, use namespaces.

 ## Usage